 Problems with using your POS system can have massive ramifications for your business – any time your shop is down, you’ll be losing money.

 After testing both POS systems out, we found Shopify to be much more user-friendly than Lightspeed.
-Any chances we made to the backend showed up on the system straight away, and its interface was also very modern and easy to customize.
+Any changes we made to the backend showed up on the iPad straight away, and its interface was also very slick and modern as well.
+Generally, despite Shopify’s huge feature stack, it was surprisingly easy to navigate as well, even when we were executing fairly complex tasks like bill splitting.

 Lightspeed POS vs Shopify POS: Pricing Plans